evertoncolling/streamlit-code-diff/.github/DEPLOYMENT.md

 ### Common Issues

 1. **"Package already exists" error**:
-   - You're trying to publish a version that already exists
+   - The workflow now handles this automatically - it will skip PyPI publishing if the version already exists
+   - If only PyPI is published but GitHub release is missing, it will create just the GitHub release
-   - Bump the version number in `pyproject.toml`
+   - For completely new versions, bump the version number in `pyproject.toml`

 2. **"Authentication failed" error**:
-   - Check that your PyPI API tokens are correctly set in GitHub secrets
+   - Check that `PYPI_API_TOKEN` secret is correctly set in GitHub repository settings
-   - Ensure tokens have the correct scope
+   - Ensure the token has the correct scope (project or account level)
+   - Verify the token starts with `pypi-` and is valid

+3. **"Git tag creation failed" error**:
+   - The workflow uses GitHub API to create tags (requires `contents: write` permission)
+   - This is automatically configured in the workflow - no action needed
+   - If you see permission errors, the workflow file may be corrupted

-3. **Frontend build fails**:
+4. **Frontend build fails**:
    - Check that `package.json` and `package-lock.json` are up to date
    - Verify Node.js dependencies are correct
    - Ensure the `build/` directory is created with bundle.js, bundle.css, and index.html

-4. **Python build fails**:
+5. **Python build fails**:
    - Check that `pyproject.toml` is valid
    - Ensure all Python dependencies are correctly specified
    - For Python 3.13+: Ensure numpy>=1.26.0 (due to distutils removal)
    - Verify hatchling `artifacts` configuration includes frontend/build files

-5. **"No such component directory" error after installation**:
+6. **"No such component directory" error after installation**:
    - Frontend build files weren't included in the wheel
    - Check wheel contents: `python -m zipfile -l dist/*.whl | grep build`
    - Ensure MANIFEST.in includes the build directory